champsproject/ldds/docs/glossary.rst

    In the context of this software, it is sufficient to know that a **manifold** is a set which *locally* has the structure of Euclidean space.
 For the "typical" dynamical systems in applications, a manifold is a :math:`m`-dimensional surface embedded in :math:`\mathbb{R}^n`.

-   **Invariant manifolds** are a set of points, which is also a **manifold**, in phase space such that trajectories with initial conditions in the set remain in the set forever in both forward and backward time.
+   **Invariant manifolds** are a set of points, which is also a **manifold**, in phase space such that trajectories with initial conditions in the set remain in the set forever.
+In the context of this software, we are interested in invariant manifolds of hyperbolic equilibrium points or hyperbolic periodic orbits.
+Thus, when trajectories on an invariant manifold asymptotically approach the equilibrium point or the periodic orbit for :math:`t \rightarrow \infty` (or :math:`t \rightarrow -\infty`), the invariant manifold is called a **stable** (or **unstable**) invariant manifold.
+Mathematical definitions of these manifolds can be found in Chapter 3 of [wiggins2003]_ and Chapter 6 of [wiggins2017]_.

+   Lagrangian descriptors identify stable (or unstable) invariant manifolds when the initial conditions are integrated for the time interval :math:`[t_0, t_0 + \tau]` (or :math:`[t_0, t_0 - \tau]`), respectively.

 ==========